 - If you pursue a credit card balance transfer, you feel confident that you can pay off the debt before the introductory rate expires

 When Is It Best to Work With a Debt Consolidation Company?

 There are certain instances when consolidating your debt on your own might not be the best route to take.
 Look into working with a debt consolidation company if the below are true:

 - You have more than $10,000 in debt

 - You don’t have good enough credit to get a new loan or credit card with better terms

 - Your total debts are equal to more than half of your total income

 Which Debt Consolidation Options Are Best?

 When you need a way out of debt fast but need to research what options are available, it can be hard to know where to start.
 Fortunately, we at Debt Consolidation Reviews can help you get started quickly with our top 5 lists.
-We’ve weighed the pros and cons of each service and have ranked the best options that can provide you with speedy relief.
+We’ve weighed the pros and cons of each service and have ranked the best options.
 Get started by reviewing our top 5 debt consolidation companies list today.